 Fully Accessible Class

-In 2022, the class sessions will be held entirely online and specially designed to serve those who experience vision impairment or loss, as well as individuals with full sight.
+In 2023, the first week’s class sessions will be hybrid — both online and in person, with use of high-end hybrid meeting technology to ensure a positive technological experience for all.
 Materials will be available digitally.
-If you are unable to access them, we can send large font or Braille versions.
+If unable to access them, we can mail large font or Braille options.
 Please let us know at least three weeks prior to the event to allow time to prepare and mail the materials.
-The field trip is in person at Lakeshore Nature Preserve, where participants will make their way to Picnic Point and other wonderful spots within the preserve.
+The field trip is in person at Warner Park on Madison’s North Side.